AdobeDocs/audience-manager.es-ES/help/using/reporting/dynamic-reports/unused-signals.md

 ---
-description: Este informe devuelve un recuento de frecuencia de toda la información no utilizada recopilada en el inventario y enviada al Audience Manager.
+description: Este informe devuelve un recuento de frecuencia de toda la información no utilizada recopilada en el inventario y enviada a Audience Manager.
 seo-description: This report returns a frequency count of all the unused information collected on your inventory and sent to Audience Manager.
 seo-title: Unused Signals Report
 solution: Audience Manager